Rubius/TFSBuildTask-ReportFailingTests/README.md

 to be able to see the failing test names right from the email notification.

 The task should be added to the build pipeline after Visual Studio Test task.

+//ToDo: Add a tutorial on how to add this task to TFS.